nordluf/swarm-discovery/README.md

 ## Service discovery designed for Docker Swarm cluster with multi-host networking.

-This is lightweight recursive DNS server with Docker events monitor.
+This is lightweight forwarding DNS server with Docker events monitor.
 You can query for actual IP information using _--name_ or _--net-alias_ of container.
 Supports Docker overlay networks with multiple records for one _--net-alias_.
 Main purpose is - API Gateway with load-balancing for microservice architecture, makes possible to use many equal microservices by one name.

 To start service enter, for example: `docker run -d -p 53:53/udp nordluf/swarm-discovery http://10.0.2.4:4000`  where _10.0.2.4_ is IP of Swarm manager and _4000_ is exposed claster port.

 **IMPORTANT**  you need explicitly specify port exposing.
 And you need to specify _/udp_ modifier, because, by default, Docker exposes tcp ports.

 **IMPORTANT** don't add swarm-discovery container inside overlay network without port exposing - otherwise DNS will not be available.
 Internal Docker resolver trying to reach DNS server specified with _--dns_ option outside any overlay networks - so you need your instance of swarm discovery to be available from host node.

 After that you can start all others containers like this: `docker -H :4000 run -d --net=overlay-network --net-alias=nginxalias --dns=10.0.2.2  nginx` where _10.0.2.2_ is IP of node where swarm-discovery starts.
 From inside containers both regular DNS resolving and service discovery will be available.